I am an award-winning journalist with over a decade of experience in digital, print, audio, and broadcast media.

 From my early days writing about local businesses and reporting on the U.S.-Mexico border, I’ve been drawn to deeply reported narrative stories, focusing on culture and race and giving a voice to those who go unheard.

-In addition to a thriving freelance career, I currently work as the reproductive rights reporter for The American Independent (TAI News), a progressive political nonprofit news site.
+In addition to a thriving freelance career, I currently work as the reproductive rights and health reporter for The American Independent (TAI News), a progressive political nonprofit news site.

-I recently co-wrote a short story titled “Blue Dawn: A horrifying tale in real-time,” and in 2022, I was awarded the Rosalynn Carter Fellowship in Mental Health Journalism.
-My project was a series of articles focused on the mental health of Black teachers and educators in the U.S.
+In 2022, I was awarded the Rosalynn Carter Fellowship in Mental Health Journalism.
+My project was a series of articles focused on the mental health of Black teachers and educators in the U.S

 I’m a proud member of the National Association of Black Journalists and a graduate of Carnegie Mellon University.